Tennis Curriculum

 Week 7: The Lob – Defensive recovery & offensive surprise shot.
 Continental grip, high-to-high swing, topspin for margin.
 Turn defense into offense by forcing opponents back and resetting the point.
 Only 2–5 lobs per match on average, yet they win 30–40% of points when used correctly.

 Week 8: Mixed Doubles – One male + one female per team.
 Success comes from consistency, communication, and brilliant shot selection rather than power.
-Men typically cover ~70% of the court and hit ~70% of shots; target the female player when advantageous; the Strongest server leads off to build early momentum; positive talk only: celebrate good shots, laugh off errors, stay relaxed and supportive.
+Men typically cover ~70% of the court and hit ~70% of shots; target the female player when advantageous; the Strongest server leads off to build early momentum.
+Players should offer only positive talk: celebrate good shots, laugh off errors, stay relaxed and supportive.
+As teammates, players should maintain constant, positive communication.
+Phrases like "Good shot" can boost morale.
+Lastly, successful mixed doubles teams depend on the chemistry between partners and focus on successes from start to finish.

 Week 9: Winning - Learning to win while playing singles matches.
 This session focuses on the pre-match warm-up routine, observing each opponent's strengths and weaknesses, on-court nutrition, implementing a game plan, and learning to adjust strategies during a match.